MatthewYong/saitama-dainingu/README.md

 ### 3. Structure Plane
 The structure plane defines the information architecture and interaction design with the user.
-The following definitions will be used for this website:
+The following definitions has been used for this website:
 - First impression of the website needs to be simple and clear as possible
 - No more than three clicks are required for the user to reach a page
 - The type of information architecture that will be used is the ‘Hierarchical Tree’, see image below